Skip to main content

 Your endocrine system functions as a complex communication network, with hormones acting as chemical messengers that regulate everything from your mood and energy levels to your metabolism and reproductive health.
 The production, transport, and reception of these messages are all governed by instructions from your genetic manual.

 SNPs within the genes that control this system can subtly alter the entire hormonal symphony.
 Some variations might lead to the production of more or less of a particular hormone.
 Others can affect the sensitivity of the receptors that receive hormonal signals, making cells more or less responsive to a message.
-Over time, the cumulative effect of these small variations can lead to significant differences in outcomes.
+Over time, the cumulative effect of these small variations can lead to significant differences in long-term hormonal health outcomes.

 A prominent example lies within the MTHFR gene, which provides instructions for making an enzyme critical for processing folate, a B vitamin.
 Certain common SNPs in this gene can reduce the enzyme’s efficiency, impairing the body’s ability to convert folate into its active form, methylfolate.